 - The Great Mental Models: General Thinking Concepts by Shane Parrish & Rhiannon Beaubien

 - Traction: A Startup Guide to Getting Customers by Gabriel Weinberg & Justin Mares

 Why We Recommend The Automatic Customer by John Warrillow

-This book demonstrates how you can master the psychology of selling subscriptions and the way to lower stress and provides a road map to the vital data you want to assess the health of your subscription enterprise.
+This book demonstrates how you can master the psychology of selling subscriptions and how to lower stress and provide a road map to the vital data you want to assess your subscription enterprise’s health.

-Whether you would like to completely change your whole company to a recurring earnings engine or simply pick up an additional 10 percent of earnings growth, The Automatic Customer will be your secret weapon.
+Whether you would like to change your whole company to a recurring earnings engine completely or pick up an additional 10 percent of earnings growth, The Automatic Customer will be your secret weapon.